-Here's what I urge you to do.
-Reread your training books.
+Here's what I urge you to do: Reread your training books.
 Reread this blog.
 Reread the other training blogs that you frequent.
 Completely ignore all the things you already know, and really take a deeper look at the things that make you uncomfortable.
 The things you say you don't need.
-That won't help you.
+The things you say won't help you.
 Look past your fears, your hangups, and your preconceived notions.
 Chances are, you know what you're missing.
 You know because you've argued with yourself about it, and you always win.
 Let the other you win this time, or at least give him a chance.

 He just may suprise you and climb harder than you ever have.